sunfounder/picar-x/docs/source/ezblock/ezblock_face_detection.rst

 In addition to color detection, PiCar-X also includes a face detection function.
 In the following example the Joystick widget is used to adjust the direction of the camera, and the number of faces will be displayed in the debug monitor.

-For more information on how to use the Video widget, please reference the tutorial on Ezblock video here:
+For more information on how to use the Video widget, please reference the tutorial on Ezblock video here: :ref:`ezblock:video_latest`.
-`How to Use the Video Function? <https://docs.sunfounder.com/projects/ezblock3/en/latest/use_video.html>`_

 .. image:: img/face_detection.PNG